xenzh/myvimrc/WHATS_INSIDE.md

 ### vim
 This vim configuration is built mainly for C++/python/Rust development and includes a bunch of niceties to make life a bit easier (my vim-fu is still not very good).
 From development side it provides code highlighting, linting, autocompletion, quick files/tags navigation.

+Interesting features:
+* C++ compile flags
+  Both `ALE` and `clangd` work best if provided with a set of compile flags for each file they process, `-I` in particular.
+There are several ways to specify them:
+  * `compile_commands.json` - `clang` compilation database file, could be generated with `cmake` or tools like `bear`.
+Just put it in repo root folder, make sure it has right pathing (see `ccfix.py` tool), open vim and you're all set.
+Note that compilation database doesn't contain entries for header files - for them `vim` will try to get flags from matching cpp, and if it's missing will fall back to the next option.
+  * `.clang` - if compilation database is missing or failed to load, `vim` tries to read `-I` flags from this file's lines and apply them to all h/cpp in this repo.
+Tools like `clang.vim` and `cquery` also accept files in this format, `clangd` doesn't.
+  * `g:my_cpp_linter_flags` - specify flags manually in local vimrc file _(actually this might be broken)_.

 For more details check out [mappings doc](MAPPINGS.md).

 ## VIM Plugins

 ### System
 * **[pathogen.vim](https://github.com/tpope/vim-pathogen)** - runtimepath (plugin) manager
 * **[fzf](https://github.com/junegunn/fzf)** and **[fzf.vim](https://github.com/junegunn/fzf.vim)** - search files, lines, history, mappings etc using integrated `fzf` command line tool